Guli Zhejiang, China Travel Guide

 Traditional tea houses provide a peaceful afternoon experience.

-This is a highly popular late-night entertainment activity in China, with abundant venues offering private rooms for singing with friends.
+This is a highly popular late-night entertainment activity in China, with abundant venues offering private rooms with space for singing with friends.
 Experience KTV (karaoke) with local friends or fellow travelers.
 It is a popular and fun social goings-on in China.

 For tickets to Shaoxing Opera or other performances, check the Shaoxing Grand Theatre site or local ticketing platforms.
 Consider using GetYourGuide for experience bookings.